jumboduck/squirrel/README.md

 -   By clicking the image or title of an entry in a listing, the entry's page will load and display the information inputted by the user.
 -   Each field can be updated by clicking on it.
 The same validation rules as in the entry creation apply.
 -   The updates are done asynchronously with AJAX requests, so that the page does not need to be loaded.
 A message will appear confirming the success (or failure) of the update.
+-   As with the creation of a new review, updating the image from a mobile device gives the user the option between using the device's camera or a photo from their library.
 -   If the image is updated, the previously used image will be removed from cloudinary.
 -   Entries can be deleted by clicking the trashcan icon in a listing or entry page.